pulsepointinc/haproxy/doc/lua-api/index.rst

   **context**: body, init, task, action, sample-fetch, converter

-  proxies is an array containing the list of all proxies declared in the configuration file.
-Each entry of the proxies array is an object of type :ref:`proxy_class`
+  Proxies is a table containing the list of all proxies declared in the configuration file.
+The table is indexed by the proxy name, and each entry of the proxies table is an object of type :ref:`proxy_class`.

+  Warning, if you have declared a frontend and backend with the same name, only one of these are listed.

-.. js:function:: core.register_action(name, actions, func)
+.. js:function:: core.register_action(name, actions, func [, nb_args])

   **context**: body